 The EC is actively working towards increasing price transparency in a move to enable consumers and retailers to avail of affordable delivery services and convenient return options – even if they are buying or selling in peripheral regions.

 This will effectively tackle geoblocking, the artificial digital borders that block European citizens from ordering online by using geolocation software that denies access to users from certain regions and promote customer trust through better protection and enforcement.

 Search your .store domain NOW!

-Can seamless delivery management enhance an eCommerce player’s Net Promoter Score (NPS)?
+Can Seamless eCommerce Delivery Management Enhance an Online Store’s Net Promoter Score (NPS)?
 How?

 Absolutely!
-Offering a cost-effective, reliable and secure delivery service will certainly enhance your NPS.
-Whether you’re an online retailer, delivery firm or eCommerce service supplier such as we are, it is imperative to measure your customer experience and their loyalty to your brand.
+Offering a cost-effective, reliable, and secure delivery service will certainly enhance your NPS.
+Whether you’re an online retailer, delivery firm, or eCommerce service suppliers such as we are, it is imperative to measure your customer experience and their loyalty to your brand.